Investors

 3. Confidentiality

-• Compliance with International Standards for the Professional Practice of Internal Auditing in conducting audits; and
+• Perform audit based on The International Standards for the Professional Practice of Internal Auditing.

-• Continuously improve capacity, effectiveness, and quality of audit.
+• Consistently improve competency and effectiveness as well as the quality of the audit.

 Rudy Sugianto